obiba/rock-doc/admin/configuration.rst

 The file **ROCK_HOME/conf/application.yml** is to be edited to match your server needs.
 This file is written in YAML format allowing to specify a hierarchy within the configuration keys.
 The YAML format uses indentations to express the different levels of this hierarchy.
 The file is already pre-filled with default values (to be modified to match your configuration), just be aware that you should not modify the indentations.
 In the following documentation, the configuration keys will be presented using the dot-notation (levels are separated by dots) for readability.

+After this configuration file has been updated, restart the application so that new settings are effective.

 HTTP Server Configuration
 -------------------------